 The roots of Calvary Baptist Church date back to 1850 when the citizens of Mountain Cove in Lovingston felt the need for a place to worship.
 A small, one-room building was erected for this purpose.
 This building was called “Liberty Meeting Hall”.
-All denominations worshiped in the building, including Negro slaves.
+All denominations worshiped here.
 The building was used for a public meeting place, as well as a school.
 This was the only place of worship in the Lovingston area.
 The name was later changed to Mountain Cove Baptist Church.

 Mountain Cove as it is Today